DanielWillett/LevelObjectIcons/README.md

 * Cycle through all of the material options in the default material palette (if set).
 * Edit object icons in-game for any objects.
 * Objects without custom icons are automatically lined up for any object.
-  * The front is assumed to be the -Z face of the object when at a euler rotation of `(-90, 0, 0)` (this is the default for most objects in-game, which is why it was chosen).<br>
+  * The front is assumed to be the -Z face of the object when at a Euler rotation of `(-90, 0, 0)` (this is the default for most objects in-game, which is why it was chosen).<br>
 * All vanilla objects have icon camera transform overrides (when necessary).
 * Any mod can easily add their own offsets directly to their Bundles folder.
+* Preview the text in notes without placing them.
+* Default icons for notes, flags, billboards, decals, and NPCs that will update automatically if a new one is added later on.
+* Modules can add their own default icon provider by implementing the `IDefaultIconProvider` interface.

 # Configuration
 There are two config files.